apolinar1607/Professional-README-Generator/README.md

   ## Description

-  This application is a high quality README generator
+  This application is a high quality README Generator

   ## Table of Contents